Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Examples

 The sphere mesh together with our choice of labels illustrates that the label space total variation model \eqref{eq:ltv:model-problem} incurs no additional regularization penalties for \enquote{in-between labels}; see also \cref{example:comparison-of-the-regularizers} and the discussion there.
 Therefore, it is able to use all available labels.

 A second benefit of the new model is its robustness with respect to the choice of the regularization parameter.
 In case of too small a regularization parameter (\cref{figure:sphere-mesh:atv:small}), we see that \eqref{eq:atv:model-problem} fails to produce segment the mesh in a meaningful way, in contrast to \eqref{eq:ltv:model-problem}.
-For too large a regularization parameter (\cref{figure:sphere-mesh:atv:large}), the assignment space total variation model \eqref{eq:atv:model-problem} does produce meaningful segments, but only uses a subset of the of the available labels, while the label space total variation model \eqref{eq:ltv:model-problem} still uses all 22.
+For too large a regularization parameter (\cref{figure:sphere-mesh:atv:large}), the assignment space total variation model \eqref{eq:atv:model-problem} does produce meaningful segments, but only uses a subset of the of the available labels, while the label space total variation model \eqref{eq:ltv:model-problem} still uses all~22.
+Again, we refer the reader to \cref{table:unit-sphere-mesh:atv-ltv} for details.